Izabela-Roxana-Ilies/phpapi/README.md

 1) a general structure of the code

-2) an very simple extendable API code structure
+2) a very simple extendable API code structure

 3) JavaScript connectivity with the API ( with an easy way of adding new modules/method handlers )